 10. Jason X (2001)

 With the aforementioned Krueger Vorhees dust-up still no closer to fruition, Cunningham decided to knock out part ten of the Friday franchise to once again keep audiences interested.
-James Isaac got into the directors chair and delivered the unlikely prospect of Jason in space.
-A story twist as barmy as they come, the film at least delivered on the promise of getting off of Planet Earth, unlike the Manhattan outing which barely grazed the Big Apple.
+James Isaac got into the directors chair and delivered Jason in space.
+Whilst the film at least delivered on the promise of getting off of Planet Earth, unlike the Manhattan outing which barely grazed the Big Apple, scare fans knew that space was where horror franchises go to die, Hellraiser: Bloodline (1996), Leprechaun 4: In Space (1997); their low expectations were justified.
 Plot wise, it seems someone thought it was a good idea to plonk a research facility on Crystal Lake, and when Jason is finally captured in 2008 the government stick him on ice after a number of failed attempts to kill him for good.
 Jump forward to 2455 and humanity has moved to "Earth Two” after polluting our home planet to death.
 During a field trip to knackered "Earth One” researchers discover the frozen body of Vorhees and his last victim and bring them back to their spaceship.
 Predictably, someone leaves the freezer door open and the worst defrosting in history kicks off.
 Jason goes Alien on everyone, tearing through the ship before a holographic representation of the original Crystal Lake and a toasty re-entry through Earth Two’s atmosphere sorts him out.
 Unlike previous sequels which only toyed with the idea of offering something different, Isaac at least had the nerve to serve up something new.
 The 2455 setting allows for convenient plot devices that can at least be explained by the fact that its future sci-fi.
-The script had some knowing dialogue and was delivered with a fervour and panache not seen since Part Two.
-Traditionalists might argue that it’s far too removed from Friday’s origins to work, but it was this or another pointless retread around Crystal Lakes well worn pathways.
+That was as far as the plus points went though, with the rest of the film mired by post Scream (1996) 'clever' dialogue 'He just wanted his machete back', sub-standard CGI, and too many forgettable and unlikeable characters.

 11. Freddy vs Jason (2003)